Banner

 Trusted By:

-About Mercer | Mettl Quantitative Aptitude Test
+About the Mercer | Mettl Quantitative Aptitude Test

-Sample questions and answers
+Sample quantitative aptitude test questions and answers

 1. What is the average of the first five multiples of 12?